univention/office365/doc/README-code.md

 * user authorizes the requested permissions for the UCS App
 * user gets redirected from Azure to the configured callback-URI (https://DC.DOM/office365/mycallback)
 * the callback extracts a token from the URL and uses it to get some other tokens
-* those tokens can be used to access the Azure AD and to refresh themselfs when they expire (3600s)
+* those tokens can be used to access the Azure AD and to refresh themselves when they expire (3600s)
 * when the refresh token has expired the dance begins from the start.
-Currently it is unknown how long it lasts... at least 6h it seams...
+Currently, it is unknown how long it lasts... at least 6h it seams...
 The Azure doc states: "Refresh tokens do not have specified lifetimes.
 Typically, the lifetimes of refresh tokens are relatively long. [..]
 The client application needs to expect and handle errors..." (see https://msdn.microsoft.com/en-us/library/azure/dn645536.aspx)

 We dance with a partner: requests-oauthlib (https://github.com/requests/requests-oauthlib).
 It does well, except for the refresh handling.
 This should be fixed in their code.
 But handling it ourselves is not a problem.
 Requests-oauthlib uses the "requests" lib for handling the HTTP requests.
 The requests lib might one day end up in the Python standard library.